caotic123/Grr-Programming-Language/README.md

 ]
 ```
 Let's think each rule generates more '*', so it's basically a increment or decrement of * then 0 =```N``` and 4 =```****```.
-Although it's allow count number, only this way is limited so we can to define a new operation ```ADD(X)(Y) <- XY```, and allow the sum of two numbers.
-And after all the multiplication:
+Although it's allow count number, only this way is limited so we can to define a new operation ```ADD(X)(Y) <- XY```, and this allow the sum of two numbers.
+And after all, the multiplication:
 This following code back run the expression (4x3) and resolve this.

 ```